 We had been spending an idyllic week on the Oregon coast in the small town of Manzanita.
 It was the kick-off week of our long term travel with kids.

 We had rented a house right on Manzanita beach along with family friends of ours (13 people total!) and it proved to be a relaxing week of playing, cooking, eating, and having conversations.

 Oregon, like Washington state, has miles and miles of coast.
 Like Washington state, the wind and water can be a bit chilly for my tropical bones.
-But after suffering through hot 90 degree weather in Seattle, balmy 60 degree winds was a nice respite.
+But after suffering through hot 90 degree weather in Seattle, balmy 60 degree winds makes for some fun vacations in Oregon.
 It’s no wonder the Native Americans and the settlers from the Oregon Trail days enjoyed living in this part of the country.

 But that’s where the similarities end.
 Life on the road during the Oregon Trail days was much harder.
 Scurvy, dysentery, cholera, animal attacks, and battling the whims of nature.
 In our climate controlled SUV, driving along paved roads, and resting our heads on comfortable beds every night, we certainly have it much easier.
 And unlike the families who journeyed along the Oregon trail, we have time to stop and enjoy the places that we are traveling through.